Variational Inference for Model-Free and Model-Based Reinforcement Learning: Reinforcement Learning as Inference

 Phrasing the reinforcement learning problem as an inference problem is conceptually similar to the contextual bandit scenario, but slightly more complex due to the sequential nature of the problem.
 In line with the previous section, let's introduce a latent variable $\tau = s_0,a_0,s_1,a_1,...,s_T,a_T$ as short-hand notation for a state-action trajectory.
 Assume a factorized prior for $\tau$ of the following form: $p(\tau) = p(s_0) \pi_0(a_0) \prod_{t=0}^{T-1} P(s_{t+1}|s_t,a_t) \pi_0(a_{t+1})$ where $\pi_0(a_t)$ refers to a prior action distribution.
 We again introduce an artificial binary observed variable $o \in \{0,1\}$ and define the likelihood as $p(o=1|\tau) = \frac{\exp(\sum_{t=0}^T R(s_t,a_t))}{\int \int \exp(\sum_{t=0}^T R(s_t,a_t)) \mathrm{d} a_{0:T} \mathrm{d} s_{0:T}}$ where $s_{0:T}$ and $a_{0:T}$ is short-hand for state- and action-trajectories respectively.
 As earlier, we assume that only one observation~$o$ has been made and that this observation is $1$.
 This is summarized in Figure~\ref{fig:vi_cb_rl}~A) and~C).
 Using an approximate posterior of the form $q(\tau) = p(s_0) \pi(a_0|s_0) \prod_{t=0}^{T-1} P(s_{t+1}|s_t,a_t) \pi(a_{t+1}|s_{t+1})$ with a state-conditioned variational policy $\pi(a_t|s_t)$, we obtain an $\ELBO$ expression as:

-where $p_t^{(\pi)}(s_t)$ refers to the marginal state distribution of the policy $\pi$ at time step $t$, which is obtained by taking $q(\tau)$ and integrating out all trajectory elements except for the state at time step~$t$.
+where $p_t^{(\pi)}(s_t)$ refers to the marginal state distribution of the policy $\pi$ at time step $t$, which is obtained by taking $q(\tau)$ up to $t$ and integrating out all trajectory elements except for the state at the last time step~$t$.
 As in the previous section, the equivalence sign ``$\equiv$'' in Equation~\eqref{eq:elbo_rl2} is because the denominator in $p(o=1|\tau)$ can be dropped since it just leads to an additive term that does not depend on $\pi_0$ and $\pi$.

 It becomes apparent that Equation~\eqref{eq:elbo_rl2} recovers the original reinforcement learning objective but under a soft policy constraint that encourages the optimal policy to be close to a prior action distribution (when optimizing for $\pi$ but keeping $\pi_0$ fixed).
 A more detailed derivation can be found in \cite{Levine2018}, but the underlying problem description remains also valid when using a state-conditioned action prior $\pi_0(a_t|s_t)$ rather than a state-unconditioned one.
 Similar to before, we can introduce a non-negative scaling factor $\beta$ to weight the $\KL$ penalty at each time step.
 The latter can be referred to as ``soft cumulative reward maximization'' which has been described in infinite-horizon MDP settings~\citep{Azar2011,Rubin2012,Neu2017} where $T \rightarrow \infty$.